ijo42/CurseForge2Discord/README.md

       - PROJECT_ID=435552 # The ID of your Curseforge project
       - PGID=1000 # Group ID
       - FOOTER_URL=https://avatars.githubusercontent.com/u/53531892 # Footer Image
-      - FILE_LINK=curse # direct-link to file or curseforge-link on project page or nolink.
+      - FILE_LINK=CURSE # DIRECT-link to file or CURSE-link on project page or NO_LINK.
       - DISCORD_CHANNEL_ID=000000000 # The ID of the channel you want the bot to post in
       - WEBHOOK_TOKEN=InsertHere # Your discord-server webhook
       - DESCRIPTION=New File(s) Detected For CurseForge Project(s) # This sets the text that appears as the message description in the update notification